Free version limited to 5 teams

 Technically you can score an extremely large contest, one with say 999 contestants.
 Realistically it takes time to enter scores.
 BBQ Sheriff is not networked so you may use only one device for score entry.

-We have calculated the maximum number of contestants that can be comfortably scored on one device in the commonly allotted judging time of 30 min per category: Conservatively 30 to 60 teams depending on operator speed.
-If you have an hour between turn-in’s you can double that number.
+We have calculated the maximum number of contestants that can be comfortably scored on one device in the commonly allotted judging time of 30 min per category: Conservatively 20 to 30 teams depending on operator speed.
+If you have an hour between turn-in’s you can raise that number.
 You can score a larger number of teams if the contestants are willing to wait for the results.
-You will be ready to print the results just after the last entry has been judged!
+When ccoring 20 to 30 teams you will be ready to print the results just after the last entry has been judged!
 How many times have the contestants waited hours for results done by calculator or a hastily written Excel program?
 Not with the BBQ Sheriff!
 When the scoring is finished, so are you.
 All that’s left to do is print the winners reports!

 How does BBQ Sheriff break ties?